 Conclusion

 There are two main points to take from this study.
-Firstly, there appear to be trends in pathological data which correspond to certain types of spillover event, particularly those events involving humans.
-Specifically, that viruses involved in cross species transmission events tended to group together based on certain pathological traits which often corresponded with types of hosts involved.
-The trends that have emerged from this study demonstrate that further work on the role of pathology in cross species transmission events is merited.
+Firstly, there appear to be trends in pathological data at the virus-host interfacewhich correspond to certain types of spillover event, particularly those events involving humans.
+Specifically, viruses involved in cross species transmission events tendto group together based on certain pathological/pathogenesis traits which often corresponded with types of hosts involved.
+The trends that have emerged from this study demonstrate that further work oncellular and molecular pathology of cross species transmission events is merited and should be better integrated with the disease ecology/epidemiologic approaches

-Secondly, this study highlights the current absence of high-quality pathological data in some areas, particularly at the more microscopic level.
-This calls for more collaboration and focused efforts amongst the scientific community to identify receptors which may be indicative of spillover risk.
+Secondly, this study highlights the current absence of high-quality and fine-scale virus-host pathogen interactiondata in some areas, particularly at the cellular/subcellular levelThis calls for more collaboration and focused efforts among the scientific community to identify receptors which may be indicative of spillover risk.
 Elucidating the potential role of pathogenesis in cross species transmission can raise the possibility of trying to include some of this data into predictive frameworks of spillover risk.

 Supplementary Materials